FroeMic/CDTM-Deep-Learning-Drones/src/p3n15/README.md

 The project makes use of the PS-Drone library (http://www.playsheep.de/drone/), pygame (http://www.pygame.org/hifi.html) and OpenCV (http://opencv.org/) to control the AR.Drone 2.0.
 If a 'male' symbol is detected in the image of the front camera of the drone, the drone tries to follow it.
 If the symbol is near the edges of the image the drone turns in order to center it.
 If the image box is to small / big in comparison to the predefined size the drone moves forward / backward.

-**Note:** To download the files we recommend **NOT** to checkout the entire repository as it is about 400 megabytes big.
+**Note:** To download the files we recommend **NOT** to checkout the entire repository as it is about 400 megabytes in size.
 Rather do one of the following:

-Either clone just the latest commit (still 140 megabytes)
+Either clone the latest commit (still 140 megabytes)
 ```
 git clone --depth=1 https://github.com/FroeMic/CDTM-Deep-Learning-Drones.git
 ```
-or just download the src directory using svn
+or **just download the src directory using svn**
 ```
 svn checkout https://github.com/FroeMic/CDTM-Deep-Learning-Drones/trunk/src
 ```